-This grant is closed
+This grant is open for applications

 Support is available for Jewish Studies Departments and Centres to launch new initiatives building on their existing strengths and increasing their impact.